cloudskol/restskol/README.md

-# restskol
+# RESTskol
-Project folder for having RESTful Java related samples
+RESTskol is project which includes the RESTful Java samples and best practices for developers.